Power Engineering

 Course Content

-The power engineering degree programme, which is unique in Germany, is characterized by its diversity between conventional and renewable energy generation and thus creates a broad understanding of energy technology issues, which can be deepened in a consecutive master's degree.
+The Programme Power Engineering, which is unique in Germany, is characterised by its diversity between conventional and renewable energy generation, thus providing a broad understanding of energy technology issues that can be deepened in a consecutive master's programme.

 Recommended Abilities